Our Geographical Advantages

 Hours: Monday – Friday: 8 AM – 4:30 PM

 Our Infrastructure and Quality of Life

-Water is purchased from the City of Toledo (will be changing to Bowling Green by 2017), the distribution system owned by the City of Waterville, operated and maintained by the City Public Works Department.
+Water is purchased from the City of Bowling Green , the distribution system owned by the City of Waterville, operated and maintained by the City Public Works Department.